Our favorite winter season fruits

 Winter and Autumn fruits and vegetables that you need to try:

-Caqui or Palo Santo.
-That’s how we call here persimmoms.
+That’s how we call here persimmons.
 They are also very popular amongst the local autumn fruits and vegetables.
 Be careful when you buy them: if they are still hard, you’ll have to wait to eat them until they rippen.
 And if they are ready to eat: carry them carefully as they are likely to break open and spill all their juice in the bag.
 To eat them, just cut them open and scoop up their sweet pulp with a little spoon.
 Delicious!

 AND BONUS!
 The winter veggie locals go crazy about every year: